Randy Martini: Living-Donor Kidney Transplant Patient Story

 Randy’s nephrologist monitored his condition over time, and she noticed that his kidneys slowly began to deteriorate.
 He experienced symptoms of swelling, fatigue, and loss of color, which collectively are signs of kidney failure.
-Randy had a fistula installed in his arm and was facing the prospect of being placed on dialysis, a method of removing toxins from the blood and replacing it into the blood stream.
+Randy had a fistula installed in his arm and was facing the prospect of hemodialysis treatment, in which blood is extracted from the body, filtered to remove toxins, and then returned to the bloodstream.

 Randy did not want to go on dialysis if it could be avoided and began discussing kidney transplantation with his doctor.

 The Path to Living-Donor Kidney Transplant at UPMC

 Randy came to the Thomas E. Starzl Transplantation Institute in late 2012 to undergo an initial kidney transplant evaluation.
 His family came with him for his testing, and once it was determined that Randy would need a kidney transplant, his oldest son, Nick decided to get tested to become a living kidney donor.
 Living-donor transplant offers many benefits including less time typically spent on the transplant waitlist and better outcomes on average.

 “It’s a scary thought when a family member needs an organ transplant,” Nick says.
 “I did some additional research about living donation online and decided to get tested to become a donor.”

 Nick was a perfect match for his father.

 Once Randy and his family found out that Nick was a match, they discussed the situation at length, but for Nick, the decision to become a living donor was easy.